raphael-group/LAML/README.md

 ```
 python scmail_tests.py
 ```
 You can comment out lines 1 and 2 if you'd like the unit tests to run faster.
+The full test suite runs in about ~9 minutes on my Linux machine.

 ## Installing from pip/conda